LiorKogan/V1/README.md

   - _Type constancy_: an entity's type, a relationship's type, and an action's type do not change over time.
   - _Value inconstancy_: feature values may change over time.

-  The property graph data model does not define types of entities, relationships, and actions, nor does it define sets of features.
-Such definitions may be specified in a _domain model_ and enforced using a _property graph schema_ (see next section).
+Nevertheless, being a metamodel, the property graph data model does not define types of entities, relationships, and actions, nor defines sets of features.
+Instead, such definitions may be specified in a _domain model_ and enforced using a _property graph schema_ (see next section).

 The _[mixed] property graph data model_ defines the following **structure**: